donaltwo/project1-cat-corner/README.md

 # Features
 1. **Nav Bar**

 ![Navigation bar for website](https://github.com/donaltwo/project1-cat-corner/assets/155965788/2d418ee5-a338-4db9-917b-c2ab05e71216)

 Present on all pages the nav bar is fully accessible and responsive for users to navigate through the website.

 2. **Hero Image**
+3.
 ![two cats looking at camera](image.png)

 This landing image anchors the home page and capture's user attention.

 3. **Footer**
+4.
 ![social media footer](https://github.com/donaltwo/project1-cat-corner/assets/155965788/b7f96079-d3e2-4ee2-b1fa-73b79dfb3ddd)

 Directs the user to external social media links.

 4. **Gallery**

 ![cat lying on purple bed](https://github.com/donaltwo/project1-cat-corner/assets/155965788/58078bdc-8aec-4303-8307-180ede2e26fb)

 The gallery features multiple images of the two cats for the website.

 5. **Booking Form**

 ![black cat in Tatyo box](https://github.com/donaltwo/project1-cat-corner/assets/155965788/9556994a-57ad-4fdb-aff1-9d4456c94834)

 Has a usable form to complete booking require information be completed before being submitted.

-6. Video background
+6. **Video background**

 ![cat being pet by a hand video background](https://github.com/donaltwo/project1-cat-corner/assets/155965788/e701c05e-4d1e-4dff-b5ec-194d8929bded)

+The confirmation page plays a looped muted video.

 # Testing
 To highlight an initial misunderstanding of mine as this was my first time using Github was that I would make very minor changes, fixing a typo, coding a single line etc. and would save committed the changes and push to see the effected changes reflected in my local copy of the website.
-This is why there is over 250+ commits present on the website, I wanted to make note of it as a rookie error that I've learnt from.
+This is why there is over 260+ commits present on the website, I wanted to make note of it as a rookie error that I've learnt from.
 # Table of Testing Features

 | ACTION | EXPECTED BEHAVIOUR| PASS/FAIL|